aptiko-ansible/apache-vhost/README.rst

   visiting the non-ssl version will redirect to the ssl version.
 If ``force_ssl`` is "true", ``cert`` or ``letsencrypt`` must be specified.
+- ``use_awstats``: If "true", it also configures awstats.
+The default is "true" for backwards compatibility reasons.
 - ``awstats_allow_from``: IPs or subnets from which access to awstats is going to be allowed, in addition to the localhost.
 By default this is empty.